Europe should prepare for Greenland’s annexation and end of NATO: Experts

 Experts were divided on what method Trump would use to acquire Greenland.

-Marco Rubio told journalists on Wednesday that he would meet the Danish government in the coming days, but refused to take military options against Greenland off the table.
+Marco Rubio told journalists on Wednesday that he would meet the Danish government next week in the coming days, but refused to take military options against Greenland off the table.

 “If the president identifies a threat to the national security of the United States, every president retains the option to address it through military means … we always preferred to settle it in different ways, that included in Venezuela,” he said.